Cubeir/Vanilla-RTX-App/README.md

 If you see missing icons (boxes/squares instead of symbols), your system is missing the Segoe Fluent Icons font.
 Download and install Segoe Fluent Icons from Microsoft:
 https://aka.ms/SegoeFluentIcons

-- Default RTX preset created by the app upon initially changing to a BetterRTX preset may not be forward compatible and could cause crashes if it is switched to after a Minecraft update.
-It is highly recommended that you hard-reset the app (shift + reset button) after Minecraft updates, so the default preset can be recreated which is normally not deletable through the app.
-This workaround is not ideal, this issue is quite difficult to tackle, stay patient until a real solution is implemented.

 ### Need help?

 Ask your questions or post suggestions/issues to forum channel of [Vanilla RTX Discord](https://discord.gg/A4wv4wwYud).